trimstray/nginx-admins-handbook/README.md

 The worker processes do the actual processing of requests.
 These are spawned by the master process, and the user and group will as specified.

+  > Nginx has also cache loader and cache manager processes but only if you enable caching.

 The following signals can be sent to the Nginx master process:

 | <b>SIGNAL</b> | <b>DESCRIPTION</b> |